 The Graduate Center Library asks users to keep noise levels down and refrain from eating and other disruptive behavior.
 The following policies are posted throughout the library:

-Library users must also adhere to Graduate Center policies and CUNY Libraries policies, as well as the CUNY Computer Use Policy and other university policies.
+Library users must also adhere to Graduate Center policies and CUNY Libraries policies, as well as the CUNY Policy on Acceptable Use of Digital Assets and Resources and other university policies.

 The Graduate Center Mina Rees Library is named to honor Mina Rees’ critical role in establishing The City University of New York as a doctoral degree granting institution.